claudiucelfilip/angular-test/README.md

 - remove an album

 ## Extra Points
+If you have time, implement any of the following:
-- dynamic search
+- dynamic search on album list (on the client side)
 - implement the edit album page
 - create a directive
-- create a pipe
+- create a custom pipe
-- create a service
 - create a few tests e2e and unit test
 - use observables
 - use route resolvers